life-elixir/LiveTrading/README.md

 The material and codes on this repository are provided for informational/training purposes only and do not provide an offer to sell, a solicitation to buy, or a recommendation or endorsement for any strategy or security, nor does it establish an offer to provide investment advisory services by Eonum.

-In addition, the material offers no recommendation regarding the suitability of any specific investment or security instrument.
+The material offers no recommendation regarding the suitability of any specific investment or security instrument.
 No information provided should be regarded as a suggestion or opinion to participate in or refrain from any investment-related course of action.
 None of Eonum nor any of its affiliates is conducting business to offer investment advice, perform as an adviser to any entity or plan related to the Employee Retirement Income Security Act of 1974, as